Healthcare Administration Degree Online

 In the MBA program, you will learn business concepts and how you can apply them to healthcare.
 You will study planning, marketing, healthcare law, and more.
 And, you will learn how to plan for the future of healthcare.

 - Managing People

-The DBA teaches how to apply management skills to healthcare policy and economics.
-You’ll delve into law, ethics, and regulations.
-And, you’ll conduct research to solve health industry problems.
+The DBA teaches you how to apply your management skills to healthcare policy and economics.
+You will delve into law, ethics, and regulations.
+And, you will conduct research to solve problems in the health industry.